alfnielsen/vsc-base/vsc-base/README.md

 vsc-base as a module that aims to make it esaier to create vscode extensions.

-It's also the base for using the [vsc-script extension](https://marketplace.visualstudio.com/items?itemName=alfnielsen.vsc-script).
+It's also the base for using the [vsc-script extension](https://marketplace.visualstudio.com/items?itemName=alfnielsen.vsc-script) and [vsc-scaffolding extension](https://marketplace.visualstudio.com/items?itemName=alfnielsen.vsc-scaffolding).

 Documentation can be found on [vsc-base.org](http://vsc-base.org)